NFL execs admit pressure from Trump a factor on anthem policy

 Asked if Trump came up in their discussion, Packers president Mark Murphy replied with a laguh: “Oh yeah.
 It was more how [Trump] might react, anticipating that.
 Also, how the fans will react, how the media will react.
 That’s what we tried to think through. . . .
 No matter what we did, [Trump] would probably try to get involved one way or the other—either criticizing us or taking credit for the change.”

-That seems obvious, and this morning’s appearance on Fox News will doubtless include a victory lap.
+That seems obvious, and this morning’s appearance on FOX News will doubtless include a victory lap.

 One owner said Trump’s name came up three times during the discussion, but not at length.